Structure & Pricing

 Assessment and Action Plan

-This happens at your home, which lets us observe your dog in their day-to-day environment.
-We’ll sit down together and take a detailed history, asking you lots of questions about your dog(s) and any current struggles.
-We’ll discuss how and why Concept Training works, giving you specific examples which relate to your dog and your situation.
+This happens at your home, which lets me observe and interact with your dog(s) in their day-to-day environment.
+We’ll sit down together, I’ll ask you some questions about your dog, and we’ll examine any current behavioural struggles.

-This is an incredibly valuable, in-depth, consultative process – you’ll learn a lot about dog physiology and behaviour, you’ll probably have some myths dispelled, and it will give you practical, real-world, science-based knowledge and strategies that you can start using straight away.
+This is an incredibly valuable, in-depth, consultative process – you’ll learn about dog physiology and behaviour, you’ll probably have some myths dispelled, and it will give you practical, real-world, science-based knowledge and strategies that you can start using straight away.

-Tailored Training Course
+Tailored Training Courses

 • Do you want to master loose lead walks?